• Skip to primary navigation

 Looking for more cheese-based recipes?

-Tequeños con Salsa Guasacaca (Venezuelan Cheese Sticks with Green Sauce) cut in half to show the cheese filling.
+Three Tequeños (Venezuelan Cheese Sticks) on a gray plate with one cut in half to show melty cheese center.

 Print Pin